iFaxity/kirei/README.md

 Directives
 ----------

-TODO:
+Directives acts totally differently from Vue, as the only supported way as of now is to run on update.
+As there is no way to identify if the directive is bound or unbound.
+Therefore the sole way to use the directive is through getting updates when the element is re-rendered.

 ### Custom Directive

 Of course you can create your own directives, they can either be defined globally or just within the scope of a single element.
+However the Directive argument is the same. `{ el: HTMLElement, args: string[], name: string }`

 ```js
 import { directive } from '@kirei/element';